Hajime711/Notes-App/README.md

 -> Node as package manager
 -> Mongo as the Database

-# Todo List
+# Notes App
-A basic Todo List web application for learning purposes
+A basic Notes App web application for learning purposes